chromatone/slides/site/index.md

 ---
-title: Talks
+title: Slides
-description: Slides for Chromatone presentations
+description: Slides for Chromatone talks and presentations
 ---

 Slides for Chromatone presentations